-Claim 4 further requires "wherein said current is drawn in response to an abnormal data condition on said USB communication path."
+Claim 1 requires "said enablement being responsive to an abnormal USB data condition detected at said USB communication path."
 Dougherty in view of Shiga discloses this element.
 Specifically, Dougherty in view of Shiga discloses a system comprising of the laptop computer (host) connected to the laptop dock (adapter), which is connected to a keyboard (peripheral).
 The peripheral keyboard comprises a "power-on" and "power-off" button capable of turning the host laptop on or off while docked in the laptop dock (adapter).
-To power-on the laptop, the keyboard sends an SE1 signal-which, as descried in more detail in Section IV.A.4.b and below, is an "abnormal data condition"-through the dock to the laptop.
+To power-on the laptop, the keyboard sends an SE1 signal-which is an "abnormal USB data condition" as discussed at Section III.C.4 above-through the dock to the laptop.
 The laptop will then turn on, and the laptop dock will supply up to 2.5 Amps of current to the laptop.
+Baker Decl., ¶¶ 324-329.

-Specifically, Dougherty discloses a laptop computer that can be connected via USB connection to a dock (adapter).
+Specifically, Dougherty discloses a laptop notebook that can be connected via USB connection to a dock.
 See Claim 1.
 Dougherty further discloses that the dock can also be connected to peripheral devices (e.g., keyboard, mouse) through other USB ports so that those peripheral devices can be used with the laptop.
 Dougherty, 1:61-67 ("When the user returns to the home or office, the laptop is docked with a non-portable unit.
 Docking in this manner may expand the capabilities of the laptop computer to include a full size keyboard, a full size monitor, more serial ports, and other functionality typically associated only with desktop computing devices."); id. at 2:24-28 ("Another method of expanding the capabilities of a laptop may be a form of port replication across a USB port.
-A user connects a laptop, via a USB connection, to a port replication device which generates plurality of communication ports for use as described above."); id., 2:39-44 ("Also, there are prior art devices that have the appearance of a full docking station, that is the laptop may physically couple to a non-portable docking station where the act of docking couples the USB ports; however, these devices still require the user to separately apply power to the laptop."); id. at 2:45-50 ("Thus, it would be desirable to have a USB based docking station that has the capability of both operating the laptop computer and charging the batteries in the laptop computer while docked without the need to plug in a separate power connection, thus reducing the time and complexity to couple the laptop to the docking unit.
+A user connects a laptop, via a USB connection, to a port replication device which generates plurality of communication ports for use as described above."); id., 2:39-44 ("Also, there are prior art devices that have the appearance of a full docking station, that is the laptop may physically couple to a non-portable docking station where the act of docking couples the USB ports; however, these devices still require the user to separately apply power to the laptop."); id. at 2:45-50 ("Thus, it would be desirable to have a 4144-2808-0689.4

+USB based docking station that has the capability of both operating the laptop computer and charging the batteries in the laptop computer while docked without the need to plug in a separate power connection, thus reducing the time and complexity to couple the laptop to the docking unit.
 Despite the desirability of Such systems, none are available in the prior art.")

 Shiga discloses a system and method for using a peripheral keyboard and a host device (like the laptop of Dougherty).
 Specifically, Shiga discloses a keyboard that comprises a "power-on" and "power-off" key that can be used to power-on and power-off a connected host device like the laptop of Dougherty.
 Shiga, 2:43-49 ("When the predetermined operation is performed at the input device [keyboard], the main power supply is turned on.
 Here, the operation may be performed on a special-purpose power-on key on the keyboard or on any combination of a plurality of keys.")
 A person of ordinary skill in the art would have understood that the teachings of Shiga could be applied to the laptop of Dougherty and a connected peripheral keyboard.
-Baker Decl., ¶ 264.
+Baker Decl., ¶ 326.